 Options available at Jarrahdale Cemetery include memorial wall niches, kerb niches, and ground niches.

-Serpentine Cemetery includes different options on the memorial wall, as well as single, double, and family niches.
+Serpentine Cemetery includes different options on the ashes walk for a single niche and the memorial wall, as well as single, double, and family niches.
 Due to the architecture of the memorial wall, ash containers must be a certain size in order to be placed in Serpentine.

 When applying to place ashes, a copy of the death certificate and the cremation certificate will need to accompany your application.